Wills and Probate Lawyers

 -

-A probate solicitor — also known as a probate lawyer or probate attorney — guides the executor through the probate and inheritance process.
+A wills and probate solicitor — also known as a wills and probate lawyer or wills and probate attorney — guides the executor through the probate and inheritance process.
 Their expert knowledge ensures that nothing is missed, that the deceased’s wishes are honoured, and that beneficiaries receive their inheritance as soon as possible.
+They can also advise and assist clients with drafting wills.

 -

-How much does a solicitor charge for probate?
+How much does a wills and probate solicitor charge?

-A probate solicitor’s fee depends on various aspects — chiefly the complexity, size and value of the estate.
+The fees charged by a wills and probate solicitor will depend on various aspects of the case — mainly the complexity, size and value of the estate.
 Setfords has a transparent pricing structure which you can learn more about by visiting our pricing page here.

 -